 Research & Engagement

-Recent research has included LGBTQ Healthy Eating and Active Living, LGBTQ Experiences of NHS Complaints and Feedback and an LGBTQ Kitemark Scheme.
+Recent research has included LGBTQ peoples experiences of health and social care services, the impact of Covid-19 on LGBTQ communities of Brighton and Hove and access to NHS Urgent Care.
 You can see all of our research and read our reports here.